Quantum Optical Simulator for Unruh-DeWitt Detector Dynamics: Methods

-Our analog quantum simulator is based on two coherently seeded SPFC sources implemented via type-0 spontaneous parametric down-conversion (SPDC) in PPLN waveguides.
-Each SPFC is pumped by a narrowband optical frequency comb centered at 530~nm, and seeded by a continuous-wave coherent idler field at 1542~nm.
-The output consists of entangled signal–idler photon pairs distributed across frequency bins.
-The pump and seed phases are independently controlled by phase modulators to implement local and global phase mismatches $\Phi_N$ and $\Phi$, as defined in Eqs.~(\ref{Eq:PhiN})–(\ref{Eq:Phi}) of the main text.
+The system consists of two coherently seeded single-photon frequency-comb (SPFC) sources implemented via type-0 spontaneous parametric down-conversion (SPDC) in periodically poled lithium niobate (PPLN) waveguides.
+Each source is pumped by a narrowband optical frequency comb centered at 530~nm and seeded by a continuous-wave idler field at 1542~nm.